timnewbold/MResEcologicalModelling/3ComplexEcologicalModels/WorkshopExercises.md

 Any parameters not referred to in your call to MadingleyParameters will assume their default values.

-You will see that there is now a much smaller biomass of carnivores and omnivores (because they can only predate much more slowly), and consequently a higher biomass of herbivores and a lower biomass of plants.
+You will see that there is now a much smaller biomass of carnivores and omnivores (because they now predate much more slowly), and consequently a higher biomass of herbivores and a lower biomass of plants.

 Now try instead increasing the handling times for herbivory.
 The default value for the terrestrial handling time scalar is 0.7, so try increasing it to 2.8.

 ## Exercise 3: Running simulations under scenarios of human impact